 Have you heard about geotextiles?
-At Adamo Estate Winery, we started testing them in 2014 and this year we’ve fully embraced the program!
-We are no longer burying any of our vines during the colder months, we will be relying strictly on blankets to protect our vines.
+At Adamo Estate Winery, we started testing them in 2014 and last year we fully embraced the program!
+We are no longer burying the vines during the colder months, we will be relying strictly on blankets to protect our vines.

 What are the benefits?